sultanparvez/UI-Automation-Selenium/README.md

 # UI Automation Selenium

-UI Test Automation Architecture using Java and Selenium WebDriver.
+UI Test Automation using Java and Selenium WebDriver.

 ## Languages and Frameworks